 Hi, I'm Chris.

-I coach a limited number of technical founders and CTOs at funded startups.
-Book in a call if you need some help with your startup journey.
+I’m coaching a limited number of technical founders and startup CTOs in 2025.
+Book in a free discovery call if you need some help with your startup journey.

 You can find me on BlueSky, X and LinkedIn.
 Here are some of my more recent articles - subscribe with RSS to keep up with the latest.